Legislative Democrats call for adding Medicaid expansion to special session

 The Democrats’ letter claims a full-blown Medicaid expansion for those with incomes up to 138% of the poverty level would cover nearly 500,000 Georgians who make too much to qualify for traditional Medicaid but can’t afford to buy private health insurance.

-Georgia’s two U.S. senators, Democrats Raphael Warnock and Jon Ossoff, introduced a bill this month to let the 12 states that have not expanded Medicaid do so through a new Medicaid “look-alike” program.
+Georgia’s two U.S. senators, Democrats Raphael Warnock and Jon Ossoff, introduced a bill in July to let the 12 states that have not expanded Medicaid do so through a new Medicaid “look-alike” program.

 Wilson, who has entered next year’s race for state insurance commissioner, said the General Assembly could pursue Medicaid expansion on a separate track while the federal bill makes its way through Congress.